saicastic/techstore/readme.md

 ### STEP 1 :

-- Install Axios for api calls. and set baseUrl in env variables
+- Install Axios for api calls. and set baseUrl in env variables.
+- also create a components folder to store all the components and a pages folder to save folder

 ## BACKEND ( server folder ) :